keylime/enhancements/91-ignore-path-for-ima.md

 -->

-It may not always be evident to a user on what the final location of a file may be.
-This enhancement proposes a new config value that allows a user to have IMA measurements with a full path and only work with the filename itself.
+It may not always be evident to a user on what the final location of a file may be when creating an allowlist.
+This enhancement proposes a new config value that allows a user to work with both filenames with an arbitrary path, alongside the current behavior of a full path set.

 ## Motivation